-You’ve probably bought insurance to cover your home, car, pet, or even your mobile phone over the years.
+You’ve probably bought insurance to cover your home, car, pet, or even your mobile phone.
 Yet many of us fail to financially protect ourselves and our families from the potentially devastating impact of a serious accident, illness, or death.

-While thinking about developing a serious illness or dying may seem gloomy, ensuring your loved ones are at least financially prepared for such an eventuality can provide you with valuable peace of mind.
-After all, if the Covid-19 pandemic has shown us anything, it’s that no-one can know for certain what lies ahead.
+While thinking about getting ill or dying may seem gloomy, ensuring your loved ones are at least financially prepared for such an eventuality can provide you with valuable peace of mind.

 But there can be plenty of misconceptions around protection that may prevent you from taking out cover.

 Here, we consider some of the most common myths, and what you need to know.

 - Myth 2: Protection insurance is too expensive

 - Myth 3: I don’t need this type of cover